DataBreeze/dbzApi/conf/README.md

 - `cp Config.js.example Config.js`

 - edit the file to add your config settings.
-Here you will find options for JWT secret, salt, email settings (used for password reset), ports, mongoDB access url, upload settings and cookie settings.
+Here you will find options for JWT secret, salt, email settings (used for password reset), ports, mongoDB access url, upload settings, cookie settings and a **list of the available data sources**.
+Each Data source name must correspond to a model defined in lib/fbModels.js.

 ### Create and edit the S3Config.js file: